A randomized algorithm for nonconvex minimization with inexact evaluations and complexity guarantees: A randomized algorithm with expected descent

 \end{theorem}

-The proof below will reveal the motivation behind the choice of constants \(K, B\) and \(C\).
-To write the result more compactly, we can say
+The proof below will reveal the motivation behind the choice of quantities \(K\), \(B\), and \(C\).
+To write the result more compactly and suppress logarithmic dependence on $B, C$ and failure probability $\delta$, we can say

 We consider several choices of \(\epsg\) and \(\epsH\) and find their corresponding iteration complexity from this result.
-In the following statements, the expressions \(\bigO{\cdot}\) and \(\bigtO{\cdot}\) hide dependence on the Lipschitz constants for gradient ($L$) and Hessian ($M$).
-In each case we find conditions under which the iteration complexity is approximately $n = \tilde O(\frac1{\epsg^2})$, which is within a logarithmic factor of the complexity of a gradient descent algorithm for finding an point satisfying approximate {\em first-order} optimality conditions.
+In the following statements, the expressions \(\Order{\cdot}\) and \(\tOrder{\cdot}\) hide dependence on the Lipschitz constants for gradient ($L$) and Hessian ($M$), initial function value gap $f(x_0) - \bar f$, and failure probability $\delta$.
+In each case, we find conditions under which the iteration complexity is approximately $n = \tilde O(\epsg^{-2})$, which is within a logarithmic factor of the complexity of a gradient descent algorithm for finding a point satisfying approximate {\em first-order} optimality conditions.